MicrosoftDocs/winrt-api/windows.phone.notification.management/accessorymanager_getnexttriggerdetails_642639113.md

             INotificationTriggerDetails notificationTriggerDetails =
              AccessoryManager.NextTriggerDetails();
             while (notificationTriggerDetails != null)
-// get rid of while loop in case you would like to process one notificaiton at a time.
+// get rid of while loop in case you would like to process one notification at a time.
 //  You have to use ProcessingTriggerDetailsCompleted to indicate that you are done with this instance of the trigger
             {
                 switch (notificationTriggerDetails.NotificationType)